-Securing Your Bitcoin Wallet – What does it take?
-Securing your precious cryptocurrency should be a top priority.
-This needs you to think about safe wallets and how to ensure that you store your coins securely.
-Securing your bitcoin wallet – what does it take, while a hardware wallet could at the first glance appear to be the right solution for anyone for whom safety is the number one priority, these types of wallets may not fit the bill in certain cases such as — the amount of crypto you intend to store does not justify the $200 expense on a hardware wallet, or you just intend to store the currency temporarily in a hot wallet for use for various purposes.
+While a hardware wallet could at the first glance appear to be the right solution for anyone for whom safety is the number one priority, these wallets may not fit the bill in certain cases, such as if the amount of crypto you intend to store does not justify the $200 expense on a hardware wallet, or you just intend to store the currency temporarily in a hot wallet for use for various purposes.

 If you are going to save your cryptocurrency in a wallet other than a hardware one, here is what you can do to ensure that the cryptocurrency is safely kept.

 Encrypt the Wallet

 Your first line of defense against unauthorized use of your wallet is a strong password.
 This means you should use a combination of small and large letters, numbers, and special characters.

 The password that you choose to access the wallet should be unique and memorable so that you do not forget the password.
 And it should be based on something that only you know.
 For example, it could be an excerpt from your favorite book or a dialogue from a film that you really like.